MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Conclusions

 \section{Conclusions}

 In this study, we proposed the Multidimensional Adaptive Metamer Exploration (MAME) framework, which combines hierarchical neural network–based image generation with human-in-the-loop exploration, to directly map the multidimensional human metameric space.
 Our evaluation experiment demonstrated that MAME can measure this space within a single psychophysical experiment.
-The results further revealed that a recent human-aligned model exhibits a substantial functional mismatch with human processing for low-level features, despite closer alignment at higher representational stages.
+The results further revealed that a recent human-aligned model exhibits a substantial functional mismatch between human perception and Gram-matrix representations derived from lower-level CNN layers, despite closer alignment for representations derived from higher layers.
 Because the user interface of MAME operates entirely within a web browser, it can be applied in fMRI environments and large-scale crowdsourcing experiments, making it a diverse tool for exploring metamers in human vision and for advancing interpretable AI.